Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 Introduction
 ~~~~~~~~~~~~

-The MS unit is a failsafe mechanical hoist arrester, designed by Siguren
+The MS Unit is a failsafe mechanical hoist arrester, designed by Siguren
 and manufactured under license by SCX Special Projects.
-The MS unit
+The MS Unit
 protects against failures in hoist drive trains that would otherwise
 lead to dropped loads or overloads.